Coherence of statistics

 This framework acts as a guide for the GSS to help produce and disseminate subnational statistics in a more timely, granular, and harmonised way.

-Read the GSS Subnational Data Strategy.
+Read the GSS subnational data strategy.

-This is further brought into action through the ONS Subnational Workplan, which sets out the ONS’s current and future work related to subnational statistics and analysis.
+This is further brought into action through the ONS subnational workplan, which sets out the ONS’s current and future work related to subnational statistics and analysis.

 Inclusive Data Taskforce Implementation Plan